CarlosRigueti/Myproject2024/README.md

 A ***bar chart comparison*** is a type of data visualization that allows you to compare the values of different categories by representing them as bars.

+* Defining a custom color palette involves specifying a set of colors that you want to use for visualizing data in plots or charts.

 ### Add a Best Fit Line:
 ***